elaheoveisi/rescue-grid/README.md

 ---

-## 🎯 What is SAR-MiniGrid?
+## 🎯 What is Rescue-Grid?

 Imagine a building on fire.
 Victims are trapped.
 Some rooms are locked.
 Lava (yes, lava!) blocks your path.
 Your mission? **Save everyone before time runs out.**

-SAR-MiniGrid is a reinforcement learning environment that puts your agent in high-stakes rescue scenarios.
+Rescue-Grid is a reinforcement learning environment that puts your agent in high-stakes rescue scenarios.
 Can your AI learn to be a hero?

 ## ✨ Features